At a Glance

 Counterfeiting pharmaceuticals costs the industry billions every year.
 It affects not only sales profits but intellectual property rights.
 Combining different types of labels such as Smart Tags with inventory tracking software lets pharmaceutical manufacturers know when real goods arrive at their destinations.
 It also lets them know when someone along the supply chain stole their products and replaced them with fakes.

-Get a free consultation to learn about pharmaceutical industry fraud.
+Get a consultation to learn about pharmaceutical industry fraud.